"The act of revealing oneself fully to another and still being accepted may be the major vehicle of therapeutic help" - Irvin Yalom

 Repeating patterns of behaviour which prevent you from having a happy and satisfying relationships with others

-Feelings of anger or rage which have become repetitive and self-destructive
+Feelings of anger or rage which feel overwhelming or have become self-destructive

-Difficulty with connecting to your personal power and ability to realise your potential
+Difficulty with connecting to your personal power and realising your full potential